valtimo-platform/valtimo-documentation/release-notes/major9/09.19.0/valtimo-backend-libraries.md

 The following features were added:

+* **Filter out plugin configurations without actions of a service type**

+  The plugin configuration can now be filtered based on an activityType (i.e. Service Task), that will ensure that any plugin configuration that is returned has an action for that activityType.

+  The REST endpoint `GET /api/plugin/configuration` now supports a new request parameter called `activityType` which expects the type of task that was clicked in the process.
+  Example: `GET /api/plugin/configuration?activityType=bpmn:ServiceTask`.

 * **New form flow `onBack` property**

   Form flows already supported the `onOpen` and `onComplete` properties.
 The `onBack` property has been added that is triggered when navigating to a previous step.
 Information on how to use these properties in a form flow can be found [here](/using-valtimo/form-flow/create-form-flow-definition.md#expressions).

 * **New feature2**